Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event reconstruction

-The missing transverse momentum \ptmiss is defined as the negative vector sum of the transverse momenta of all preselected objects (leptons, jets, and photons~\cite{EGAM-2021-01}) and an additional soft term that is constructed from all tracks that are not associated with any lepton or jet but are associated with the primary vertex.
-A dedicated overlap removal procedure is used to resolve ambiguities between the reconstructed objects.
+The missing transverse momentum is defined as the negative vector sum of the transverse momenta of all preselected objects (leptons, jets, and photons~\cite{EGAM-2021-01}) and an additional soft term that is constructed from all tracks that are not associated with any lepton or jet but are associated with the primary vertex.
 In this way, \met is adjusted for the best calibration of leptons and jets, while maintaining pile-up independence in the soft term~\cite{JETM-2020-03}.

 Scale factors are applied to the efficiencies of reconstructed electrons~\cite{EGAM-2021-01}, muons~\cite{MUON-2018-03} and $b$-tagged jets~\cite{FTAG-2018-01} in the simulated samples to match the reconstruction efficiencies in data.
 The scale factors for $b$-tagged jets account for the differences between data and simulated samples in the identification efficiencies for jets including $b$-hadron decays and for the misidentification rates of jets initiated from charm quarks, light-flavour quarks, or gluons.
-In addition, dedicated scale factors are also used to reweight simulated samples to properly model the trigger efficiency observed in data.
+In addition, scale factors are used to reweight simulated samples to properly model the trigger efficiency observed in data.